open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 We will remove the dbt configuration from your existing metadata ingestion pipelines and they will keep working as expected.

 After upgrading you will have to create the dbt workflow for the dbt ingestion to start working again.

+## 0.13.0 - Feature Release

+OpenMetadata 0.13.0 is a **feature release**.

+**Don't upgrade your production with 0.13.0 feature release**

+Explore 0.13.0 by following up [Deployment guides](https://docs.open-metadata.org/deployment) and please give us any feedback on our [community slack](https://slack.open-metadata.org)

+## 0.12.3 - Stable release

+ OpenMetadata 0.12.3 is a stable release.
+Please check the [release notes](https://github.com/open-metadata/OpenMetadata/releases/tag/0.12.3-release)

+If you are upgrading production this is the recommended version to upgrade.

 ## Breaking Changes from 0.12.x Stable Release